+We ended up doing something that I think most tour operators wouldn’t do which is one of the cultural Morocco tour excursions!
 He took us into another city and talked about how Jewish and Muslim people used to live here in harmony.
 That’s kinda nice 🙂 What I wish Aziz would’ve told us though, is that to end the impending carpet show, that all we had to do was to walk away.
 Aziz brought us into a room where we learned about how they make berber carpets and what all the symbols mean.
 We even got to practice pulling wool.

 He kept bringing carpet after carpet and assuring us that we didn’t have to buy.
 At first it was really nice to see all the carpets, but as my tea cooled, so did my attention.
-My heart was set on seeing the sunset in the Sahara, and if I missed it because homeboy wanted to show me an hour’s worth of carpets, I was going to be upset.
+My heart was set on seeing the sunset in the Morocco desert, and if I missed it because homeboy wanted to show me an hour’s worth of carpets, I was going to be upset.
 I summoned my courage and politely asked if we were still going to make it to the desert for sunset.
 I really hated to say anything because I didn’t want to be “That American,” but what can you do.
 Apparently everyone else but the group of Chinese girls felt the same.
 That’s when he told us we could leave when we wanted to.
 So we all got up, the girls bargained for a rug, and we got out of there.

 C’mon Aziz… just tell us in advance!
 So I’m telling you!